dandyidk/task13.3/README.md

 After turning the images and labels to column vectors we are going to use the sigmoid function to calculate the output from the input to the hidden layer with the currently assigned random weights and the bias set to 0, then recalculate from hidden to output.

-Of course the output will have errors and so we are going to use the following cost function:
+Of course the output will have errors and so we are going to use the following Backward propagation algorithm:

+## Backward propagation

+Since the cost/ MSE function is as follows:

 ```math
 C(w,b)≡\frac{1}{2n}\sum_{x}{}∥y(x)−a∥^{2}.
 ```

-## Backward propagation and gradient descent

-Gradient descent is an
+We can take its derivative and it will be the error difference

+Afterwards we can use a gradient descent algorithm to tune the weight of the hidden layer by getting the gradient of the weight with respect to the loss * negative of the learning rate

+Then we get the error difference of the hidden layer by getting the derivative of the sigmoid multiplied with the error difference of the output while matrix multiplied with the weight of all hidden layer neurons.

+Now we do the same calculations with the input weights except we use the error difference of the hidden layer instead of the output

+Repeat the process starting from the forward propagation with every image, after its done training we can use the prediction function that works by doing a forward propagation with the image to be predicted and it returns the output neurons and the hidden layer neurons